profiseedev/templates/datagovernance/base/README.md

 ## Uninstall Procedure
 ### Execute Govern_uninstall.ps1.
     User must enter the following parameters:
         a.
-SQL Server host: example - localhost
+SQL Server host (example: localhost)
         b.
-Profisee database name: example - Profisee
+Profisee database name (example: Profisee)

 Once all parameters are entered, the base_jSync_Govern job and base_pSync_Govern stored procedure will be deleted.
 Removal of Profisee objects is not handled by this script.
-Manual intervention would be needed to remove Profisee objects.
+Manual intervention is required to remove the Profisee objects.